lakshmankumar12/nixPowerToolNotes/docker.md

 #get container name using docker ps -a
 docker exec -i -t <container-name> /bin/bash

+#attach to a container (you shoul rather exec as quitting that bash wont stop the container)
+#  heopfully the container is running a shell of sort
+docker attach container_name

 # stop a container
 #  .. will send a SIGKILL (or any signal passed as arg) to the main process in the container
 docker kill container_name

 #cleanup a stopped
 docker rm <container-id>

+#cleanup all existed containers
+docker rm $(docker ps -q -f status=exited)

 #find the mapped ports
 docker port container_name